augusto2112/cis-194-2013/README.md

-# CIS 194: Introduction to Haskell
+# Introduction to Haskell

 [![Build Status](https://travis-ci.org/acamino/cis-194-2013.svg)](https://travis-ci.org/acamino/cis-194-2013)

 Memories of the course **CIS 194 - Introduction to Haskell** offered for free by the University of Pennsylvania.
-This course explore the fundamental concepts of functional programming through the Haskell language.
+This course explore the fundamental concepts of functional programming.
 I can't recommend this course enough.

 If you want to know more about functional programming, please take a look at [CIS 194 - Introduction to Haskell](http://www.cis.upenn.edu/~cis194/spring13/lectures.html).